 Can it be helpful?
 Maybe.

 Nursing pads are disposable or reusable pads designed to be placed inside your bra to catch milk leaks.
-Not all breastfeeding parents leak.
-Mothers who do leak find it helpful to use a breastfeeding pad to avoid changing their shirt or bra multiple times a day.
+Not all nursing parents leak.
+Mothers who do leak find it helpful to use a nursing pad to avoid changing their shirt or bra multiple times a day.
 You can also use items you already have at home like a washcloth or make your own from scrap cloth.

 Do I need to purchase these prenatally?
 Maybe.